microsoft/qlib/docs/component/estimator.rst

     Normal backtest parameters.
 All the parameters in this section will be passed to the ``qlib.contrib.evaluate.backtest`` function in the form of `**kwargs`.

     - `benchmark`
-        Stock index symbol, str or list type, the default value is `None`.
+        Stock index symbol, str, or list type, the default value is `None`.

         .. note::